 3. Conky Colors

-It features clock dial gauges for showing processor status, memory usage, disk usage, and different other status information.
+It features clock dial gauges to show processor status, memory usage, disk usage, and different status information.
 This Conky script supports many European languages including, German, Polish, Russian, Spanish, and Ukrainian.
 Thus anyone without knowing English can modify the script and customize it accordingly.